 Matt is a 30 year old based in London and currently works as a technology lawyer in the city.
 He is passionate about mentorship, innovation and volunteering.

-He believes that the nonprofit "Men Who Talk “…..is a space that we really need today.
+He believes that the charity "Men Who Talk “…..is a space that we really need today.
 There’s hardly any judgement free zones that we can come together as guys and share ideas, opinions and advice.”

 Brad Hallett (he/him)